cagdasbilecen/Beginner-Android-Apps/README.md

-A health tracker application which includes various tests.
+A health tracker application which includes various tests with extra graphical tracking.

+BMI,EER,PHT